girish-raju/drift_fork/docs/docs/Platforms/web.md

 persistence support, you may want to show a warning to the user explaining that they have to upgrade their browser.

+### Customizing how databases are opened

+To customize which implementation drift uses, you can use the `WasmDatabase.probe` API.
+Without directly opening a database, it returns information about which databases exist in the current context and which features are available in the browser.

+`WasmDatabase.probe` returns a `WasmProbeResult`, which can then be used to:

+1. `open()` the database.
+2. `deleteDatabase()` to delete a specific database at a specified location.
+3. `exportDatabase()`, to export it as a `Uint8List`.

 ### Custom functions and database setup

 Constructors on `NativeDatabase` have a `setup` callback used to initialize the raw database instance,